 Soon after the legal issue was settled, Schelton continued with his original mission of renovating and restoring residential properties in distressed and emerging ethnic neighborhoods.
 In 2018, Brownstone NYC (“BNYC”) embarked on a “Wealth Creation Initiative” designed to educate and empower current property owners in rapidly gentrifying areas.
 He helps them into utilizing their properties as wealth creation platforms while maintaining a presence and ownership stake in their respective communities.

-The inaugural group of properties has been identified and construction activities will commence soon in formerly depressed and undervalued areas.
+The inaugural group of properties has been identified and construction activities will commence soon in formerly depressed and undervalued areas such as the Bronx.
 This effort will create new jobs while establishing a new capital base for communities that have previously lacked access to capital and professional services in the construction sectors.

 BNYC’s primary mission continue to be community empowerment through development, diversity and expanded knowledge.